FAQ:

 Are there risks to investing in the protocol?

-For GLP holders, the key risks to be aware of are:
+• For GM / GLV holders, the key risks to be aware of are:

-Counterparty risk.
-Collectively, the GLP liquidity pool acts as the counterparty to traders on the platform.
-That means that as a GLP holder, you are exposed to the PnL of traders, based on your proportional contribution to the GLP pool.
-If traders make money, GLP loses money, and vice versa.
+• Counterparty risk.
+The liquidity pools act as the counterparty to traders on the platform.
+That means that as a GM holder, you are exposed to the PnL of traders, based on your proportional contribution to the pool.
+If traders make money, GM loses money, and vice versa.

-Both GMX and GLP holders have these risks in common:
+• Both GMX and GM/GLV holders have these risks in common:

 There is an active bug bounty for GMX on Immunefi, with one of the highest maximum bounties in the entire crypto industry: $5 Million.